carmel-wenga/synchronize-postgres-database-with-elasticsearch-using-logstash-and-docker/README.md

 ```
 We have exactly 3 documents in the ```users``` index of elasticsearch.

-5. Now is time to see if our database is synced with elacticsearch.
+5. Now it is time to check if our database is synchronized with elacticsearch.

 Go back to the postgres container (step 3.) and connect to the datasync database.